Riaz1/MooForms/README.md

 # MooForms
-Sample apps on various mobile platforms for MooForms
+Sample apps on how to integrate MooForms on various mobile platforms.